redruin1/factorio-draftsman/docs/source/handbook/overview/blueprints.rst

     # What if we do this?
     blueprint.entities[0].name = "substation"
     # This:
-    #   Now should raise an OverlappingEntitiesWarning because it intersects the inserter
+    #   Now should raise an OverlappingEntitiesWarning because it intersects the inserter.
-    #   Changes the dimensions of the entire blueprint
+    #   Changes the dimensions of the entire blueprint.
-    #   Might change the hashmap grid cells the entity is located in
+    #   Might change the hashmap grid cells the entity is located in.
-    #   Might introduce invalid data states where an entity now has attributes it shouldn't
+    #   Might introduce invalid data states where an entity now has attributes it shouldn't.
+    # Also consider:
+    #   What if we had a connection between an entity and we moved it out of it's maximum
+    #   range?
+That should issue a ConnectionRangeWarning as well.
+    #   What about Rail signals, that can only exist adjacent to a rail entity?
+If we
+    #   happen to move one to an invalid position, we should throw another warning on top of
+    #   anything else.
+    #   In fact, this can be generalized to any entity that has some kind of placement
+    #   restriction on it; we need recheck all of these every time the object is moved!

 Thats a lot of potential problems!
 Now, theoretically it should be possible to handle all of these cases properly, though handling them *elegantly* is a tougher problem.